flexiblepower/flexiblepower-base/README.md

     git submodule init
     git submodule update

 You can now import the projects into your Eclipse workspace and get started.
-The [https://github.com/flexiblepower/fpai-core/wiki/SettingUpYourIDE](FPAI core wiki) explains how to set up your Eclipse IDE for usage with bndtools.
+The [FPAI core wiki](https://github.com/flexiblepower/fpai-core/wiki/SettingUpYourIDE) explains how to set up your Eclipse IDE for usage with bndtools.

 # Flexiblepower-base Questions?
 [Ask your question here](https://github.com/flexiblepower/flexiblepower-base/issues/new?title=Question:My%20Title&body)